ropensci/roweb3/content/blog/2026-01-13-palaeoverse-ssi-grant/index.md

 - The [sepkoski](https://sepkoski.palaeoverse.org/) package[^4] provides access to Sepkoski’s fossil marine animal genera compendium[^5].
 The aim of the package is to offer a light and easily-accessible solution to working with Sepkoski’s compendium to support teaching exercises.

+{{< figure src = "sepkoski_curve.png" alt = "A stacked area plot showing the number of marine animal genera across the Phanerozoic; the genera are split by color into Sepkoski's evolutionary fauna: Cambrian, Paleozoic, Modern (plus an Unassigned category); the x-axis has a geological timescale on it" class = "pull-left" caption = "Sepkoski's evolutionary fauna[^6], using the Sepkoski fossil marine animal genera compendium[^5], as plotted by the `sepkoski_curve_base()` function in the sepkoski R package[^4].
+Number of genera are counted per international geological stage bin.
+The timescale on the x-axis comes from the `axis_geo()` function in the palaeoverse R package[^1]." >}}

 ## Funding the next generation of contributors

 Computational methods play an increasingly central role in paleontology, creating a pressing need for reliable, community-endorsed software that supports reproducible research.